 The hard truth is that sexual predators are not so much ‘out there’ in the faceless crowd but among the familiar ones.
 ‘Statistically speaking’, journalist Cordelia Jenkins wrote in Mint last year, ‘the problem [of rape in Delhi] is not on the streets at all, but in the home; the greatest threat to most women is not from strangers but from their own families, neighbours and friends.’
-In other words, we ought to worry about rape less when women enter public spaces and more when they return home.
-Why do so few Indians—men and women, even policy makers and public figures—seem to realize this?
+In other words, we ought to worry about rape less when women enter public spaces on their own, and more when they return home or hang out with friends.
+Why do so few Indians—men and women, including policy makers and public figures—seem to realize this?
 Some feminists have argued that this wicked blend of pious concern with plain denial is the modus operandi of patriarchy itself.

 So how common is rape in Delhi?
 The reported incidence, which drives the media and public fear and perception of this crime, is far lower than in every one of the 76 cities in a 2009 report from the U.S. Department of Justice (DoJ).
 Delhi in 2012 reported 4 rapes per 100K population vs. 107 in Minneapolis, 88 in Cleveland, 58 in Philadelphia, 43 in Boston, 36 in Houston, and so on.
 Western European capitals are better on average than U.S. cities but not by much.
 Even in terms of other violent crimes like robbery and murder, Delhi is better than most of these 76 U.S. cities.
 Strangers this year committed about 8 rapes per month in Delhi, the second largest city in the world with 25 million people.
 In London, a third as populated as Delhi, strangers committed about 36 rapes per month—a rate 13X Delhi’s.
 Every rape is one too many but by comparison, Delhi seems significantly safer for women.
 Other Indian metros are even safer than Delhi.
 Could this really be true?